2020–21 North American winter: Late October ice storm

-On October 27, a winter storm named Billy by the weather channel delivered heavy snow to Colorado, New Mexico, Western Texas, and Kansas, while a crippling ice storm hit Central Oklahoma, and Western North Texas including Oklahoma City.
+On October 27, a winter storm, unofficially named Winter Storm Billy by The Weather Channel, delivered heavy snow to Colorado, New Mexico, Western Texas, and Kansas, while a crippling ice storm hit Central Oklahoma, and Western North Texas including Oklahoma City.
 Ice accumulations were as high as 2 in in areas of the Oklahoma City metropolitan area.
 The ice storm resulted in widespread tree damage and over 400,000 customers being put without power, 40,000 of whom remained out of power ten days later.
-It was one of the worst ice storms in Oklahoma City history.
+It was one of the worst ice storms in Oklahoma City history, and the largest power outage in OG&E history.
 The Storm led to the United States's most extensive October snow cover since 1967.
 The ice storm is estimated to have caused over $125 million (2020 USD) in damage.
 There were also two deaths: one in Kansas and one in Texas.

-Hurricane Zeta-related snow event
+Post-Tropical Cyclone Zeta

-The winter storm that affected the Southern Plains merged with the leftover moisture and remnants of Hurricane Zeta, resulting in another snow event across parts of southern New England and upstate New York on October 30.
+The extratropical remnants of Hurricane Zeta combined with the previous winter storm to produce two separate snow events across parts of southern New England and upstate New York on October 29–30.
 The highest amount of accumulation was 6.5 in, which was recorded in Grafton, Massachusetts.
 This early-season snowstorm resulted in some downed tree branches in the region.
 The snowstorm also caused slippery road surfaces, leading to numerous crashes, some serious, in the state of Massachusetts.

 The cold front associated with Zeta dropped temperatures on the morning of October 31 to 19 F in Albany, New York, just one degree shy of the record.
 This is well below the typical low temperature of 35 F. Highs that day struggled to get into the 40s.
 Parts of New Jersey get as low as 20 F after Zeta dropped snow in the northern portion of the state, accumulating to 2.4 in in High Point State Park.